dlerhetal/deep-learning-challenge/README.md

 Module 21 Challenge for Vanderbilt Data Analytics February 2024

-There are 3 files located in this repository, as follows:
+There are 5 files located in this repository, as follows:

-This README file, AlphabetSoupCharity.ipynb, and AlphabetSoupCharity_Optimization.ipynb.
+This README file, AlphabetSoupCharity.ipynb, AlphabetSoupCharity.h5, AlphabetSoupCharity_Optimization.ipynb, and AlphabetSoupCharity_Optimization.h5.

 Special Recognition: Ahmad Mousa is as passionate and caring as he is knowledgeable, and Joshua Steier never hesitates to help walk us through challenges.